FTLam11/fronk-tolks/elixir-intro.md

 3. Continue breaking the problem down by calling the same function with new arguments.
 Go back to step 1.

-Now you've seen how Elixir uses a combination of recursion, multi-clause functions, and pattern matching to circumvent immutability and the absence of iteration.
+Now we've seen how Elixir uses a combination of recursion, multi-clause functions, and pattern matching to circumvent immutability and the absence of iteration.
 Recursive thinking can be considered another big adjustment coming from OOP to FP.
 For more information and practice,